Best Pumpkin Roll Recipe

 Here is a visual tutorial of how to make these (see the bottom of post for the recipe)

 This is the grease & wax part (wax paper first, then grease).
-I crease the wax paper around the edges so that it stays in place better, like this:
+I crease the wax paper around the edges of a Jelly roll pan so that it stays in place better, like this:

 (which helps the shape of the cake-ish part of the roll)… also, grease it really really well (it’s not cool when the cake won’t come off of the wax paper).

-Now pour your mixture onto the pan & smooth it out so that it fills the pan like so:
+Now pour your mixture into the pan & smooth it out so that it fills the pan like so:

 Once you’ve got it out of the oven, you’re at the flip stage.
 I usually put the pan down first, then a tea towel, then an upside down pan.
 (I was using my other pan this time, so I used a lunch tray- but you get the idea).
 Grab hold of the whole thing (with oven mitts on!) and flip it over onto the cool tray.